systemmonkey42/sample-mean/README.md

     export PATH="/opt/bitnami/nami/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin:/opt/bitnami/node/bin:/opt/bitnami/python/bin:/opt/bitnami/nami/bin"
     ```

-    The permission of this file are 600 and it is only loaded in the `run.sh` script so this environment variables are not available for users logged in the machine.
+    For security reasons, the permissions of this file are 600 and it is only loaded in the `run.sh` script so this environment variables are not available for users logged in the machine.

 * It must include a `start()` hook with instructions to start the application.
 In this example we are using [pm2](http://pm2.keymetrics.io/) to start the application as it handles the monitoring and process management for us.